qkboo/passport-local-session/README.md

 # passport-local-session

-This is example for passport local stratege usage in ExpressJS
+This is examples for passport local stratege usages with ExpressJS.

+## Environments

+ - node.js v8
+ - npm v5 above
+ - passport :
+ - mongodb
+ - mongoose

-## Download & run
+### Download & run

-I have 3 branch of this example for;
+There are 3 branches:
- - **master**: plain text username & password
+ - **plainpassword**: plain text username & password
  - **bcrypt**: encrypt password by bcrypt
  - **mongolocal**: use passport-mongoose-local